Nicéphore Niépce: Military career

-Niépce served as a staff officer in the French army under Napoleon, spending a number of years in Italy and on the island of Sardinia, but ill health forced him to resign, whereupon he married Agnes Romero and became the Administrator of the district of Nice in post-revolutionary France.
+Niépce served as a staff officer in the French army led by Napoleon, spending years in Italy and on the island of Sardinia, but ill health forced him to resign, whereupon he married Agnes Romero and became the Administrator of the district of Nice in post-revolutionary France.
 In 1795, he resigned as administrator of Nice to pursue scientific research with his brother Claude.
 One source reports his resignation to have been forced due to his unpopularity.